invictuscockpits/Invictus-SSC-Firmware/README.md

 **Firmware for Invictus Cockpit Systems’ HOTAS line of products.**

-This firmware is a modified version of the [FreeJoy project](https://github.com/FreeJoy-Team/FreeJoy), adapted specifically for Invictus flight control devices.
+This firmware is derived from the [FreeJoy project](https://github.com/FreeJoy-Team/FreeJoy), but heavily modified and adapted specifically for Invictus flight control devices.
 It is **not** intended for general-purpose joystick builds or hobbyist experimentation, but you may find some useful modifications inside the code that can help you with your Freejoy Project

 ## Description